Strange Feathers - SOLD OUT

 The programme is offered on a first come first serve basis and is restricted to schools within the Dublin 15 area.
 Cost per day €150.
 All materials are provided.
 Schools are welcome to make multiple bookings, subject to artist availability, but due to budgetary constraints the above subsidised workshop rate is limited to two days per school.
 For further details please contact Sarah on 01-809 8029 or email email@example.com

 April - July 2017

 Throughout the Spring & Summer terms, D15 Youth Theatre members are working on improvisation and scene creation with a focus on writing their own scripts for performance, to bring you their second self-scripted theatre piece.
-The piece will be co-directed by Eimear Morrissey and Mark Rogers and will run during July 2017.
+The piece will be co-directed by Eimear Morrissey and Mark Rogers and will be performed on 1 July.

-Further performance details and ticket prices coming soon.
+Further performance details and ticket prices for iCourt here.